mango63/Docker_Spigot-Minecraft/README.md

 I have disabled the use and creation of  egg's, golem's, minecart's and weither's due to players spawning mobs to lag out servers
 This can be change see Customisation.

+World Eidt has introduced a "Human Check" when downloading thier mod via the downalod page, This had broken the auto downlaod as i get a 403 Error, you will need to download this manually.

 # Getting Started

 You will need to install docker (hence the name) and git.